TCL C7L Review

 HDR luminance chart:

-A definite advantage of TCL televisions, including the tested C7L, is the fact that it supports almost all popular HDR formats.
-This includes both dynamic standards, namely HDR10+ and Dolby Vision.
-This is important because the proprietary dynamic tone mapping function for HDR works quite poorly in this model.
-Fortunately, the dynamic formats we encounter today on almost every streaming platform fulfill this task for the C7L.
-Because of this – as can be clearly seen in our comparison – the television is able to display significantly more detail in bright areas of the image compared to regular content recorded in the basic HDR10 format.
-Luckily, with the TCL C7L, it will be really difficult to find a situation where we play a movie or series devoid of those dynamic metadata, as HDR10+ and especially Dolby Vision are practically available everywhere today.
+A clear advantage of TCL TVs, including the tested C7L, is that it supports almost all popular HDR formats, including both dynamic standards, HDR10+ and Dolby Vision.
+That matters because the TV’s proprietary dynamic HDR tone-mapping function performs rather weakly in this model.
+Fortunately, the dynamic formats you’ll find on virtually every streaming platform today handle that task for the C7L.
+As you can see in our comparison, the TV is able to render significantly more detail in bright areas of the image than with content encoded in base HDR10.
+Luckily, with the TCL C7L it will be hard to come across a movie or series that lacks those dynamic metadata, since HDR10+, and even more so Dolby Vision, are now available almost everywhere.

 Static HDR10